 The Organization records special events revenue equal to contribution revenue less the cost of direct benefits to donors which is included in special events revenue on the consolidated statements of activities and changes in net assets.
 The recognition of revenue is conditional on the event taking place, as this is the point in time when the performance obligation of hosting the event occurs, and attendees can no longer request a refund for their ticket purchases.
 The amounts are collected at the time of ticket purchase and are included in deferred revenue until recognized.
-As of December 31, 2023 and 2022, there were conditional contributions associated with special events of \$4,567 and \$11,490, respectively, which is included in deferred revenue on the consolidated statements of financial position.
-There were no other contract assets or contract liabilities at either December 31, 2023 or December 31, 2022.
+As of December 31, 2024 and 2023, there were conditional contributions associated with special events of \$10,630 and \$4,567, respectively, which are included in deferred revenue on the consolidated statements of financial position.
+There were no other contract assets or contract liabilities at either December 31, 2024 or 2023.